blekso/reroot-backend-level1/README.md

 SortByDate - sorts tasks by their dueDates\
 Page - pagination of 5 tasks per page\
 FilterByTitle - filtering by name with LIKE %name% operator\
-Values of query have to be used in url and are all required except filter_by_title, others have to be combined!
+Values of query have to be used in url query and are all required except filter_by_title, others have to be combined!\

 Route example:
 ```